awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-lifecycleconfig-rule.md

 *Type*: [Amazon S3 Bucket AbortIncompleteMultipartUpload](aws-properties-s3-bucket-abortincompletemultipartupload.md)

 `ExpirationDate`  <a name="cfn-s3-bucket-lifecycleconfig-rule-expirationdate"></a>
-Indicates when objects are deleted from Amazon S3 and Amazon Glacier\.
+Indicates when objects are deleted from Amazon S3 and Glacier\.
 The date value must be in ISO 8601 format\.
 The time is always midnight UTC\.
 If you specify an expiration and transition time, you must use the same time unit for both properties \(either in days or by date\)\.
 The expiration time must also be later than the transition time\.
 *Required*: Conditional\.
 You must specify at least one of the following properties: `AbortIncompleteMultipartUpload`, `ExpirationDate`, `ExpirationInDays`, `NoncurrentVersionExpirationInDays`, `NoncurrentVersionTransition`, `NoncurrentVersionTransitions`, `Transition`, or `Transitions`\.
 *Type*: String

 `ExpirationInDays`  <a name="cfn-s3-bucket-lifecycleconfig-rule-expirationindays"></a>
-Indicates the number of days after creation when objects are deleted from Amazon S3 and Amazon Glacier\.
+Indicates the number of days after creation when objects are deleted from Amazon S3 and Glacier\.
 If you specify an expiration and transition time, you must use the same time unit for both properties \(either in days or by date\)\.
 The expiration time must also be later than the transition time\.
 *Required*: Conditional\.
 You must specify at least one of the following properties: `AbortIncompleteMultipartUpload`, `ExpirationDate`, `ExpirationInDays`, `NoncurrentVersionExpirationInDays`, `NoncurrentVersionTransition`, `NoncurrentVersionTransitions`, `Transition`, or `Transitions`\.
 *Type*: Integer